0xGval/solidity-learning/README.md

 This repository documents my progress learning **Solidity** and smart contract development.
 Each folder corresponds to a topic or day of study, containing `.sol` contracts and concise notes.

 I’m following the **“Learn Solidity Smart Contract Development | Full 2024 Cyfrin Updraft Course”** by **Patrick Collins**, adapting the lessons and explanations in my own words.
+Some projects (like *MiniBank*) are self-made recap exercises to reinforce concepts.

 ---